AI in Digital Marketing: How a CDP Unlocks Potential

 Fortunately, the right customer data platform (CDP) can provide a powerful foundation for the long-term transformational approach that Gartner prescribes.
+(Need more information on what is a CDP?
+Be sure to read our in depth article.)
 Such a CDP can help you embed AI into a broad array of marketing activities, from programmatic advertising and social media to content marketing and customer service—and even into new frontiers from voice search to Google Home and beyond.

 Still, buyers must beware.
 Many CDPs, hoping to capitalize on marketing trends, promise to speed the process of implementing AI with out-of-the-box AI technology.
 That may sound great, but as we explain below, out-of-the-box AI is in many ways a contradiction in terms.
 And it is definitely not the foundation that will have the “long-term, transformational effect on marketing” that Gartner describes.